Ilyes-ctrl/Uber-Data-Analytics/README.md

 ![Pickup Locations](/assets/12-topPickupLocations.png)

 *This horizontal bar chart represents the total volume of rides originating from the most frequented pickup locations across the operational network.*

+# What I Learned
+- **Slicers for Interactive Filtering 📊:** I learned how to implement and customize slicers to allow users to dynamically filter data across all visualizations.
+This greatly enhanced the dashboard’s interactivity and user experience, making it easy to drill down into specific time frames, locations, or ride attributes.

+- **Navigation Buttons for user Experience 🔄:** This was my first time using bookmarks and buttons to create a seamless navigation experience between different dashboard pages.
+I designed an intuitive menu that helps users smoothly transition from overviews to detailed reports without confusion.